Separatists seize control in another Ukrainian city

 The shooting, which followed a day of largely unopposed action at other sites, did not appear to cause casualties but a tense confrontation continued with police officers inside.

-Earlier, pro-Moscow activists took the headquarters of the government of Luhansk region, the second such institution to fall this month after that of neighbouring Donetsk region.
+Earlier, pro-Moscow activists took the headquarters of the government of Luhansk region, the second such institution to fall this month after that of neighboring Donetsk region.

 The government in Kiev has all but lost control of its police forces in parts of eastern Ukraine since pro-Russian activists seized buildings in the region's second biggest city of Donetsk and several smaller towns.